Justia Lawyer Rating

 The best defense against a DUI includes challenging the accuracy of the breathalyzer or blood tests, questioning the legality of the traffic stop or arrest, and demonstrating that the individual's ability to drive was not significantly impaired.

-3. Is it worth getting a DUI lawyer in California?
+3. Is it worth getting a DUI lawyer in Los Angeles California?

 It is generally worth getting a DUI lawyer in California due to the complexity of DUI laws and the severe consequences of a conviction, which can include hefty fines, license suspension, and jail time.
 A skilled lawyer can offer defenses that may not be apparent to someone without legal training.

-4. How do you beat a DUI case in California?
+4. How do you beat a DUI case in Los Angeles California?

 Beating a DUI case in California often involves demonstrating flaws in the prosecution's evidence, such as proving that the field sobriety tests were improperly administered or that the breathalyzer equipment was faulty or inaccurately calibrated.